derricks/derricks.github.io/chapter_book_thoughts.md

   * General thoughts: We like these storylines, and I particularly like that the technology they use is modern.
 Ada uses Arduinos and smartphones; you don't have to explain to your kids why people are going somewhere to use a phone.
   * Social commentary: Nerdy Caucasian girl who likes science and is skeptical of her woo-woo friend's ideas.
 Ada is also color blind, which is very uncommon in girls.
 Dad is an art teacher and mom has the better-paid job as an art curator and is often traveling.

+_Nim's Island_ series, Wendy Orr
+  * Premise: A girl who lives on a remote island goes on various adventures involving her wild friends, an adventure writer, and a scientist father.
+  * General thoughts: This quirky series often gets compared to _The Swiss Family Robinson_ and _Robinson Crusoe_ (mminus the racism), and it's an easy comparison to make as Nim takes care of herself during the various books (in the first, her dad is adrift at sea).
+  * Social commentary: Nim is a caring, intelligent, and very independent girl, but the first book is pretty blatant about people -- including Nim -- prefer that the hero Alex Rover is a man, even though the author Alex Rover tells Nim up front she's not.

 _Stella Diaz Has Something To Say_, Angela Dominguez
   * Premise: Third-grader Stella Diaz feels shy about speaking to people, but has to work up to a presentation.
   * General thoughts: This is a delightful little book about Stella finding her voice and the courage to be friends with new people while navigating third-grade anxiety.